Matt Bird enjoys writing game walkthroughs and computer tutorials. He is a professional gaming guide writer.

 Creating and removing GameObjects in Unity happens all the time in just about every game, and so one of the first things a beginner programmer needs to learn is how to both Instantiate and Destroy GameObjects.
-The one process ties into the other, so we're going to approach this topic from the opposite end and look at Destroying a GameObject first.
+One process ties into the other, so we're going to approach this topic from the opposite end and look at Destroying a GameObject first.

 Destroying a GameObject